-Wilder’s memories, even writing 50-60 years later, seem to be more-or-less confirmed by other sources consulted by the editors (census records, biographies, memoirs, newspapers, etc.) A notable exception would be the Bender episode, involving the infamous serial killers.
+Wilder’s memories, even writing 50-60 years later, are largely confirmed by other sources consulted by the editors of “Pioneer Girl”, such as census records, biographies, memoirs, newspapers, etc. A notable exception is the Bender episode, involving the infamous serial killers.
 That account by Wilder seems to depend on false memories about her earliest childhood.

 Wilder gets dates wrong more than anything else, but that is where you would expect memory to be weakest.

-Pamela Smith Hill, in her annotations, observes that anachronisms are rare in the Little House novels, which again is an achievement considering the passage of at least five decades between the events in question and their being set down on paper.
+Hill notes that anachronisms are rare in the Little House novels.
+That again is an achievement considering the passage of at least five decades between the events in question and their being set down on paper.

 Hill’s annotations are copious and analytical, but never to a fault.
 They cover virtually everything that appears in the “Little House” books: the backgrounds of individuals and families; American and Native American history; songs, animals, foods; the list goes on.
-There’s background on everything here, and the annotations tell you not only the background of each particular story but also the changes that were made to it in the novels.
+The annotations tell you not only the background of each story but also the changes that were made to it in the novels.

 And in her annotations Hill dialogues with opposing viewpoints from other scholars who have been more critical of Laura Ingalls Wilder and her novels.